February 12, 2025 Meeting Minutes

 ROLL CALL

-Chaplin Sephanie Wilkins gave a prayer and led us in the Pledge of Allegiance to the Flag.
+President Gibbons open the meeting with a prayer and led us in the Pledge of Allegiance.

 REPORT OF THE COMMITTEES